 Did you know that at various times Trenton was occupied by American Continentals, Militia, British Regulars, Hessians, Continental Mutineers, and the French Army and it housed British and Hessian prisoners and Loyalist sympathizers?

-Join us on Monday, January 29th, as we proudly welcome noted author William Kidder as he presents his talk on his newest book, Crossroads of the Revolution: Trenton 1774-1783.
+Join us on Monday, January 28th, as we proudly welcome noted author William Kidder as he presents his talk on his newest book, Crossroads of the Revolution: Trenton 1774-1783.
 Our meeting place is now Scoogi’s Italian Resturant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
 A short business meeting will start around 7:15pm.
 The presentation will start at 7:30pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $30.
 Don’t forget to our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You need to write your name “legibly” on any dollar bill, and then submit that at the meeting.
-We do draw multiple winners each meeting.
+You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
+They money raises goes to pay the room fee and speaker expenses.

 The story of Trenton between 1774 and 1783 is a microcosm of the struggles faced by ordinary Americans during the Revolution, struggles intensified by Trenton’s geographic location in the State which saw more military activity than others and on a road constantly used to move and supply armies.
 Life in Trenton connected to just about every aspect of the Revolution.
 The story of the people who lived in Trenton, or who spent time there because of the Revolution, helps us better understand the hitherto untold importance of their town beyond the one well known day of battle.